-Skill The language user can: Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
-(DESCRIBING EXPERIENCE) 7, 8, 10, 11 W3 briefly give reasons and explanations for opinions, plans and actions.
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+(DESCRIBING EXPERIENCE) W3 briefly give reasons and explanations for opinions, plans and actions.
 (PUTTING A CASE) W5, W7 enter unprepared into conversations on familiar topics.
 (CONVERSATION) 1 give or seek personal views and opinions in discussing topics of interest.
-(INFORMAL DISCUSSION) 2, 3, 4, 5, 11 W1, W2, W5, W7, W8 make his/her opinions and reactions understood as regards possible solutions or the question of what to do next, giving brief reasons and explanations.
-(GOAL-ORIENTED CO-OPERATION) 6 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
+(INFORMAL DISCUSSION) 2, 3, 11 W1, W2, W5, W7, W8 make his/her opinions and reactions understood as regards solutions to problems or practical questions of where to go, what to do, how to organise an event (e.g. an outing).
+(INFORMAL DISCUSSION) 4, 5, 7, 8 make his/her opinions and reactions understood as regards possible solutions or the question of what to do next, giving brief reasons and explanations.
+(GOAL-ORIENTED CO-OPERATION) 6, 10 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
 (CREATIVE WRITING) 12 W4 Listening understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
-(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 2, 9 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
+(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 9 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) W6 identify the main conclusions in clearly signalled argumentative texts.
 (READING FOR INFORMATION AND ARGUMENT) 13